Case study: researching experiences in a restaurant

 - How do customers evaluate the restaurant on the four main components of restaurant experiences?

 After doing research on how I could address this issue to get valuable feedback based on real customer experiences, my attention was drawn to mobile ethnography because it’s able to capture those moments while they are occurring.
-I decided to choose this as my research method and implemented the app ExperienceFellow.
+I decided to choose this as my research method and implemented the mobile ethnography app ExperienceFellow*.

 To invite participants to the study, I designed a flyer – which also provided some guidance and explanation for the participants – and put it on every table of the restaurant.
 I included a raffle to make it more attractive for the restaurant guests to participate.
 Additionally, I personally approached the guests in the restaurant and asked them if they wanted to participate.
 I showed them the flyer and gave some extra explanation, if necessary.
 I also provided an iPad, where the application was preinstalled, as some guests did not want to download the app to their own devices.